Skip to main content

 Cave Hotels: Sleeping in the Landscape

 For a truly immersive experience, consider staying in a cave hotel.
-Many hotels in Cappadocia have been built into the existing rock formations, offering a unique and authentic accommodation experience.
-Sleeping in a cave hotel allows you to connect with the landscape on a deeper level and appreciate the geological history of the region.
+Many hotels in Cappadocia have been built into the existing rock formations, offering a unique and authentic place to stay.
+Sleeping inside the rock lets you connect with the landscape on a deeper level and appreciate the geological history of the region.

 Responsible Tourism: Protecting the Landscape